 Skip to Content

-If you are looking to book a cruise you may have come across ‘repositioning’ cruises.
+If you are looking to book a cruise you may have come across “Repositioning” cruises.

 What is a Repositioning Cruise?

 A repositioning cruise is a one-off itinerary that moves a cruise ship from one destination to another.
-The most common repositioning cruises happen in spring and autumn/fall.
-Almost all cruise lines and ships will reposition at some point.

 Repositioning cruises provide some great opportunities to experience unique itineraries for cheap prices.
-There are a number of benefits to this type of itinerary which we will explore below.

 Repositioning Cruises Include Unique Itineraries

-Cruise ships usually complete a season in one part of the world then move onto another area for another season.
-This means that lots of cruise ships will be moving across the Atlantic and Pacific in fall/autumn or spring to reposition for their new seasons.
+Cruise ships usually complete a season in one part of the world and then move on to another area for another season.

-Generally speaking, cruise ships tend to move to warmer climates in autumn/fall.
+Generally speaking, cruise ships tend to move to warmer climates in Autumn/Fall.

-Transatlantic Cruises are Repositioning Cruises
+Transatlantic Cruises are Often Repositioning Cruises

-A transatlantic cruise is a cruise that, rather unsurprisingly, crosses the Atlantic.
-Cruise ships usually come from the USA to Europe in spring and then return to the USA in Autumn/fall.
+Cruise ships usually come from the USA to Europe in spring and then return to the USA in Autumn/Fall.

 Many transatlantic cruises will extend their itineraries at either end to provide guests with a chance to either see the Caribbean or parts of Europe.